HowTo: Raspberry Pi – Evaluate MPR121 touch sensor via I2C and Node Red

 • Interface options

-and confirm it with "Enter".
+and confirms it with "Enter".

 • I2C

-Confirm the dialog that appears by selecting
+Confirm the dialog that appears by clicking with the arrow keys on

 • yes

-with the arrow keys and confirm it with Enter.
+and confirm with Enter.

 A confirmation of the activation is then displayed again.